zorkzou/Molden2AIM/README.md

 1. Put `molden2aim.exe`, MOLDEN file, and (optional) `m2a-dos.ini` into the same folder.
 2. Rename `m2a-dos.ini` to `m2a.ini`.
-3. If necessary, insert a [Program] line into the MOLDEN file, or edit the program parameter in `m2a.ini` (you can also setup other parameters there).
+3. If necessary, insert a '[Program]' line into the MOLDEN file, or edit the program parameter in `m2a.ini` (you can also setup other parameters there).
+4. If ECP or MCP is used, insert a '[Core]' segment into the MOLDEN file.
+See below for the format and examples.
-4. Double-click `molden2aim.exe`, and then type in the name of the MOLDEN file.
+5. Double-click `molden2aim.exe`, and then type in the name of the MOLDEN file.

 -   Unix/Linux/MacOS

 1. Put `molden2aim.exe`, MOLDEN file, and (optional) `m2a-unix.ini` into the same folder.
 2. Rename `m2a-unix.ini` to `m2a.ini`.
-3. If necessary, insert a [Program] line into the MOLDEN file, or edit the program parameter in `m2a.ini` (you can also setup other parameters there).
+3. If necessary, insert a `[Program]` line into the MOLDEN file, or edit the program parameter in `m2a.ini` (you can also setup other parameters there).
+4. If ECP or MCP is used, insert a '[Core]' segment into the MOLDEN file.
+See below for the format and examples.
-4. In the terminal, type in
+5. In the terminal, type in

     > ./molden2aim.exe